 HOW LONG WILL WE KEEP YOUR PERSONAL DATA?

 We will retain your personal data, only for as long as we need that personal data for the purposes of the processing and subsequent for record purposes for one year if an alcohol or drug test result is negative or two years if an alcohol or drug test result is positive.

-We may retain your personal data for a longer period of time if applicable for statutory organisations such as London Underground Ltd, Network Rail and Constructing Better Health or in accordance with your employer’s data retention policy.
+We may retain your personal data for a longer period of time if applicable for statutory organisations such as Sentinel and Constructing Better Health or in accordance with your employer’s data retention policy.